Site Map

 Chart 3.04: Total Revenue Pie

-Total government revenue in the United States, including federal, state, and local governments, is expected to total $5.4 trillion in 2013.
+Total government revenue in the United States, including federal, state, and local governments, is expected to total $11.17 trillion in 2026.
 The total features five major sources.
-The largest share is incomes taxes, at 35 percent of total revenue; ad-valorem taxes, at 21 percent of revenue; social insurance at 20 percent of total revenue; business revenue, at 15 percent of total revenue; and fees and charges, at 8 percent of total revenue.
+The largest share is income taxes, at 41 percent of total revenue; social insurance at 22 percent of total revenue; ad-valorem taxes, at 19 percent of revenue; fees and charges at 8 percent of total revenue; business and other revenue at 5 percent of total revenue.

 Pie Chart of Federal Government Revenue